 The final leg of our journey will take us to Forres and the Benromach Distillery.
 Brought back to life in 1998 by the Urquhart family, the owners of the famous independent bottler Gordon & MacPhail.

 The impressive team of three within Benromach are involved in every aspect of producing the whisky.
 With many different expressions available including Benromach Organic – it is the perfect spot to stop and catch our breath after travelling around Moray Speyside and reflect on a special tour around a wonderful region.

 Things to Remember on Your Trip

-- Many distilleries nowadays offer a Driver’s Pack to the designated driver meaning you can take away drams from the tour to enjoy later.
+- Distilleries generally offer a Driver’s Pack to the designated driver meaning you can take away drams from the tour to enjoy later.

 - Remember to book as far in advance as possible.

 - Check to on separate distilleries to see opening times and COVID-19 safety precautions.

 - Make sure you are aware of any age restrictions for each separate distillery you visit.